jat2211/jat2211/README.md

 - 🎨 I’m currently working on my "on the side" machine learning art projects.
 Check out some prelimary work [here](https://github.com/jat2211/Warhol-and-Convolutional-Neural-Network)!
 - 🔭 I recently completed an astronomy research internship modeling galaxies.
 All of my work can be found right [here](https://github.com/jat2211/Photoionization-Modeling).
 - 💸 Right now, I'm [fighting](https://github.com/jat2211/data-for-good) capitalism (sort of😥) using NLP to find human rights violations by companies in 10-Ks and also work as a data engineer at a startup!
-- 📝 I’m currently learning C and Javascript.
+- 📝 I’m currently learning C and JavaScript.
 - 👯 I’m looking to collaborate on any data science projects so shoot me an email at jay.trevino@columbia.edu!
 - 📽️ Spark up a conversation with me about movies!
 I love everything from horror to rom-com to horror rom-coms.
 - 📫 How to reach me: Send a pigeon or find my email somewhere on this page.